quicwg/base-drafts/draft-ietf-quic-transport.md

 this document due to receipt of a Version Negotiation packet, it MUST continue sending the same token.

+## Distributing the Alternative Initial Set

+This specification defines how the alternative initial set is used as well as how it is advertised using a NEW_TOKEN frame.
 Other specifications MAY define other methods for distributing or deducing the alternative initial set.

 # Packets and Frames {#packets-frames}